Vick606/vk-portfolio-new/README.md

 - `app/`: Contains the Next.js app.
 - `public/`: Contains public assets such as images and videos.
 - `lib/`: Contains utility/data.

-## Contributing

-Feel free to fork this repository and submit pull requests.
-Any contributions, whether it be improvements, bug fixes, or new features, are greatly appreciated!
-Please make sure to read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) and the [Contribution Guidelines](CONTRIBUTE.md) before contributing.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you want to get in touch, you can reach me at [Nimit Kumar Soni](mailto:nimitsonijobid@gmail.com).

-Thank you for checking out my portfolio project!